elBukkit/MagicPlugin/Magic/MIGRATION.md

 ## 6.9.9

  - Wands can now be put in chests or dropped by dragging them out of the inventory.
 Set "wand_undroppable: true" in config.yml to change back.
+ - The GiveItem action now needs to have "target: self" added if you want the item given to the player, see giveitem spell

 ## 6.9.3